stangri/source.openwrt.melmac.net/vpn-policy-routing/files/README.md

 6. <a name="footnote6"> </a> When using the policies targeting physical devices, make sure you have the following packages installed: ```kmod-br-netfilter```, ```kmod-ipt-physdev``` and ```iptables-mod-physdev```.
 Also, if your physical device is a part of the bridge, you may have to set ```net.bridge.bridge-nf-call-iptables``` to `1` in your ```/etc/sysctl.conf```.

+### First Troubleshooting Step

+If your router is set to use [default routing via VPN tunnel](#a-word-about-default-routing) and the WAN-targeting policies do not work, you need to stop your VPN tunnel first and ensure that you still have internet connection.
+If your router is set up to use the default routing via VPN tunnel and when you stop the VPN tunnel you have no internet connection, this package can't help you.
+You first need to make sure that you do have internet connection when the VPN tunnel is stopped.

 ### Multiple OpenVPN Clients

 If you use multiple OpenVPN clients on your router, the order in which their devices are named (tun0, tun1, etc) is not guaranteed by OpenWrt/LEDE Project.
 The following settings are recommended in this case.